Assessing animal health research needs for a healthy planet - 29 April 2021 - Brussels

 The symposium will draw on the DISCONTOOLS and STAR-IDAZ IRC initiatives to identify current research gaps and provide research road maps for innovations in animal health.
 It hopes to bring together scientists, policy makers, and representatives from the animal health industry, funding bodies and stakeholder organisations to enhance collaboration for animal health and discuss research priorities.

-With DISCONTOOLS having completed the update of 47 disease chapters, the time is right to summarise the gaps in control tools, identify disease-specific as well as cross-cutting research needs and define the path towards required new control tools.
+With DISCONTOOLS having completed the update of near 50 disease chapters, the time is right to summarise the gaps in control tools, identify disease-specific as well as cross-cutting research needs and define the path towards required new control tools.
 The symposium aims to

 The symposium will be structured as follows: (1) State of play of animal health research initiatives: research gaps, road maps and European collaborative research funding initiatives; (2) Specific diseases in focus: reports from DISCONTOOLS expert group leaders on epizootic, production and zoonotic diseases; (3) Panel discussion: improving DISCONTOOLS database; disease and cross-cutting priorities.